sdiehl/wiwinwlh/tutorial.md

 The GHC parser is itself written in Happy.
 It defines it's Parser monad as the following definition which emits a sequences of `Located` tokens with the lexemes position information.
-The ambient monad is the `P` monad.
+The parser is embedded inside the `P` monad.

 ```yacc
 %monad { P } { >>= } { return }